About the Program

 - Obtain exposure to the diverse professional opportunities in veterinary medicine

-- Gain field and clinical experience with multiple species of animals
+- Gain exposure to field and clinical experience with multiple species of animals

 - Engage in specialized science disciplines

-- Create lifelong bonds with fellow students from across the state of Michigan
+- Create lifelong bonds with fellow participants from Michigan, Tuskegee University, and Tennessee State University

 - Attend seminars on communications, leadership, and preparing the Veterinary Medical School Application Service (VMCAS)